 And it’s no wonder when you consider what income protection can help you with.

-This is designed to support you financially if you can’t work due to illness or injury.
-It will replace part of your income and will continue to pay out until you can work again.
-The payments will be regular, tax-free installments.
+Income protection is designed to support you financially if you can’t work due to illness or injury.
+It will replace part of your income and will typically continue to pay out until you can work again.
+The payments will be regular, tax-free instalments.